abhinavnandekar27/abhinavnandekar27/README.md

 - 👋 Hi, I’m @abhinavnandekar27
 - 👀 I’m interested in solving real world problems using tech.
-- 🌱 I’m currently learning Data Analysis and AI.
+- 🌱 I’m currently learning Development and AI.
 - 💞️ I’m looking to collaborate on Software development projects.
-- ⚡ Fun fact: Funny, creative and out of the box thinker.
+- ⚡ Fun fact: Creative and out of the box thinker.

 <!---
 abhinavnandekar27/abhinavnandekar27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.